Ravenholdt-TC/SimcScripts/README.md

 investigate.
 It is an interactive script prompting for any input required.

-All you have to do is create a `Combinator_<PROFILENAME>.simc` file in a class folder in `profiles/Combinator` with the baseline profile called "Template".
+All you have to do is create a `Combinator_<PROFILENAME>.simc` file in a class folder in `profiles/Combinator`.
+You can also use your classes folder in `profiles/Templates`.

 You can override baseline gear for certain talents setups by creating another profile in a `TalentOverrides` subfolder.
-That files name has to match the profile name and a talent permutation. (e.g. `<NAME>_xxx123x`) The same principle applies for legendary overrides.
+That files name has to match the profile name and a talent permutation. (e.g. `<NAME>_xxx123x`) The same principle applies for special item overrides.
-Create a `LegendaryOverrides` subfolder and name it same as the profile followed by a legendary name from the Gear file. (e.g. `<NAME>_Bracers`)
+Create a `SpecialOverrides` subfolder and name it the same as the profile followed by a special item name from the Gear file. (e.g. `<NAME>_Bracers`)

 Also make sure gear and setup definitions are available.
 For an example, look at the files `CombinatorGear_*.json` and `CombinatorSetups_*.json`.
 These define what gear is available to the class and what setups of those to simulate.

-Special Combinator simulation settings can be modified in `SimcCombinatorConfig.simc`.
+Special Combinator simulation settings can be modified in `conf/SimcCombinatorConfig.simc`.

 Then, you can run the `Combinator.rb` script.